Error in the Euclidean Preference Model: Introduction

 \section{Introduction}

-Accurate modelling of preferences is critical to developing and governing AI safely and efficiently \cite{christian2020}.
+Accurate modelling of preferences is critical to the safe and efficient deployment of AI in multiagent systems \cite{christian2020}.
 Indeed, if the preference models used by AI agents are not sufficiently expressive to be capable of representing human preferences, they will be at least partially ``mistaken'' about what humans want and, consequently, may take actions that cause harm.
 For example, a recommender system built on inaccurate preference models may make recommendations that bias perceptions of politics \cite{huszar2021}, contribute to low self esteem \cite{faelens2021}, or encourage unsafe medical interventions \cite{johnson2021}.

 Spatial models of preference, in the form of vector embeddings, are widely used in deep learning systems.
 In user-facing contexts such as recommender systems, user embeddings contain information that might be described literally as preferences \cite{pan2019}.
-More generally, whenever embeddings are intended to capture degrees of similarity between elements of a set, they can be viewed as spatial models of preference.
+More generally, embeddings that are intended to capture degrees of similarity between elements of a set can often be viewed as a spatial model of preference.
 For example, each word in a language could be considered to have a ``preference'' over all other words, ``preferring'' those with similar meanings.
 Spaces of word embeddings \cite{almeida2019} can thus be viewed as models of preference.
-Spatial models of (literal) preference are also used in the fields of political science \cite{hinich2008}, social choice theory \cite{miller2015} and opinion dynamics \cite{aydogdu2017}, as well as in preference aggregation software such as \emph{Polis} \cite{small2021} and \emph{Twitter Birdwatch} \cite{twitter2022}.
+Spatial models of (literal) preference are also used in the fields of political science \cite{hinich2008}, social choice theory \cite{miller2015} and opinion dynamics \cite{aydogdu2017}, as well as in preference aggregation software such as \emph{Polis} \cite{small2021} and Twitter's \emph{Community Notes} feature~\cite{twitter2022}.

 A canonical spatial model is the Euclidean model, where both individuals and alternatives are represented as points in Euclidean space, and each individual prefers alternatives positioned nearer to them, as measured by the standard Euclidean metric \cite{bogomolnaia2007}.
 A preference profile of $I$ individuals over $A$ alternatives is said to be $d$-Euclidean if it can be represented with a $d$-dimensional Euclidean model.